ZcashFoundation/frost/book/src/zcash/server.md

 `Authorization` header; e.g. `Authorization: Bearer 061a18ba-2c3c-4685-a79e-2c0c93000af5`.

-Access token are currently valid for 1 hour.
+Access tokens are currently valid for 1 hour.
 It's recommended to login at the beginning of each FROST session; log in again if it needs to take longer.

 ### `/logout`